Mwangi Vasser got a pardon from Gov. Tony Evers. But Georgia won’t accept it.

 A ‘success story’

-Called the Pardoned Citizens Assistance Program, the goal is to help with anything from job applications and resumes to providing interest-free loans and solving unexpected legal challenges.
+Called the Pardoned Citizens Assistance Program, the goal is to provide help with things such as job applications and resumes to providing interest-free loans and resolving unexpected legal challenges.

 Wall, former secretary of the Wisconsin Department of Corrections, and Akhtar, founder and president of We Are Many United Against Hate, advocated on Vasser’s behalf to get a new letter from Evers’ office, which they received Tuesday.
 Akhtar called it the “first success story” of the new program.